After the Island, by Katy Ames

 “You arrive ok?”
 The cheerful voice of her assistant Lizzie greeted her.

 “Yes, no problems.
 Peter was incredibly helpful.
 As always.”
-Sadie paced slowly to where Peter had set her suitcase on the luggage rack and began rummaging through her clothes.
+Sadie paced to where Peter had set her suitcase on the luggage rack and began rummaging through her clothes.
 “Just have a few things to take care of before some of the guests arrive tomorrow evening.”

 “I tracked the boxes.
 They’ve all made it through customs.
 The details are in your email.”